Koisell/SmartCoffeeMachine/README.md

 [![VIDEO](http://img.youtube.com/vi/iuIVYywHhKs/0.jpg)](http://www.youtube.com/watch?v=iuIVYywHhKs)

 In 2017 a complete refactory will be done.
 In this new version the whole stack is inside a Raspberry PI 3.
 The hardware and facial recognition parts will be written in Python 3.
-A NGINX server and SQLite3 database will make the server side lighter.
-Only the PHP website will remain.
+A Flask webservice and SQLite3 database will make the server side lighter.
+Finally the website will be rewrite in HTML5.

 ## Thanks